2017-20 | Joint Programme with the European Commission - DG REGIO | Routes4U

 Regional development: Strengthening sustainable social, cultural and economic development in the 4 EU macro-regions through the Cultural Routes of the Council of Europe.

-Cultural cooperation: Strengthening the cultural cooperation between (local, national, and international stakeholders of the 4 EU macro-regions.
+Cultural cooperation: Promote the cultural cooperation between (local, national, and international stakeholders of the 4 EU macro-regions.

-Social cohesion: Strengthening the participation of the civil society, ensuring the potential of cultural heritage as a resource for sustainable development.
+Social cohesion: Contribute to the participation of the civil society, ensuring the potential of cultural heritage as a resource for sustainable development.

 - by the Enlarged Partial Agreement on Cultural Routes of the Council of Europe (Luxembourg)